rollup/rollup-plugin-npm/.github/ISSUE_TEMPLATE/BUG.md

 <!--
-  Most issues can be expressed or demonstrated through the REPL or a repository.
+  Most issues can be expressed or demonstrated through a reproduction repository.
   However, the situation may arise where some small code snippets also need to be provided.
 In that situation, please add your code below using Fenced Code Blocks (https://help.github.com/articles/creating-and-highlighting-code-blocks/)